Stillat/proteus/README.md

 ConfigWriter::edit('app')-remove('locale')->save();
 ```

-This method will also remove the configuration key from the configuration file, not just the value!
+This method will also remove the configuration key from the configuration file - not just the value!

 ### Replacing an Existing Configuration Value